 The pursuit of a healthy way of living is challenging due in large part to the coping methods that those who are addicted have developed.
 Coping mechanisms are a vital part of recovery.
 Individual therapy is a good way to help patients develop coping mechanisms that fit their unique mold.

 As far as frequency is concerned, it all depends on what is best for each case of mental illness; it can go from daily to monthly depending on whoever is involved and what their needs are.
-Each patient is assigned a therapist that they will spend all of their sessions.
+Each patient is assigned a therapist that he or she will spend all of their sessions with.
 This provides each patient with the amount of attention that fulfills their recovery needs.

 For patients who find themselves less vulnerable than those who feel more secure in an individual therapeutic environment, group therapy is a great option.
 Group therapy is also beneficial for those that require a more intensive amount of accountability.

 Accountability is possible because this method provides individuals with people who share a common struggle.
-This has been known to strengthen bonds between recovery peers and offers them a surrounding support system they may have never had otherwise.
+This has been known to strengthen bonds between recovery peers and offer them a surrounding support system they may have never had otherwise.
 This is the ultimate purpose of group therapy.
 Fostering support for those who need it is a necessary component of recovery.

 In group therapy sessions, patients discuss their history of mental illness and how it has impacted them along with every aspect of their lives.
 This treatment strategy is Socratic as far as structure is concerned, and because of this, there is always a licensed therapist moderating the session.